dragonlee258079/Saliency-Ranking/metric/readme.md

 In order to run the code, please prepare the `input_data` following the rules below:

+Suppose we have `N` images for testing.
+Each image containing `m` ground truth salient instances.
+And the number of the predicted salient instances is `n`.

 >1.
 The `input_data` is a list in which an element (`img_data`) corresponding to an image.
 >2.
 The `img_data` is a dictionary containing the data required by the **SA-SOR** metric, including `gt_masks`, `segmaps`, `gt_ranks`, and `rank_scores`.
 >3.
 The `gt_masks` is a list containing ground truth masks of `m` salient instances.
 The elements in `gt_mask` have the shape of `h x w`, where `h` and `w` are the height and width of the testing image.